 - Future Growth Potential: 9/10

 Granville, with its mix of affordable housing and accessibility, is a suburb that catches the eye of many.
-It excels in public transport, offering easy access to Sydney CBD and surrounding areas.
+Granville excels in public transport, offering easy access to Sydney CBD and surrounding areas.
 The local schools and TAFE provide good educational opportunities.
-Employment prospects are bolstered by the suburb’s proximity to Parramatta, a major employment hub.
+Employment prospects are bolstered by Granville’s proximity to Parramatta, a major employment hub.
 Granville’s community is close-knit, marked by local events and a friendly atmosphere.
-The suburb is poised for growth, with upcoming infrastructure projects set to enhance its appeal.
+Granville is poised for growth, with upcoming infrastructure projects set to enhance its appeal.

 Median prices for Granville, NSW (2142), as of December 2023: